 Note that Total Visual Agent 2003 does not include all the features in the latest version.

 Check the Product Compatibility Chart for version information for all of our products.

 For information on the history of Access versions, visit our Microsoft Access Version Releases, Service Packs, Hotfixes, and Updates History page.

-A huge number of new features were added in Total Visual Agent 2016 compared to the previous 2013 version:
+Many features were added in Total Visual Agent 2021 from the previous 2016 version:

 Yes.
 Once you use the Total Visual Agent Manager to specify the tasks to run and their schedule, Total Visual Agent includes an option to run the program as a Windows Service.
 A Windows Service runs without a user logged on to the computer, providing increased security since you don't need to leave your PC openly running while logged in.
 A Windows Service can also automatically restart if the machine reboots.

 For more information, visit Automate Microsoft Access Database Tasks as a Windows Service.